 Even if you both agree that neither party should pay child support to the other in your shared parenting arrangement, you still must fill out a child support worksheet and a findings of fact for a deviation from the child support guidelines.

-Due to the COVID-19 pandemic, the Franklin County Domestic and Juvenile Court is making phone and video conferencing an option.
+The Franklin County Domestic and Juvenile Court is making phone and video conferencing an option.
 Below is information of how to request and set up a virtual conference through Zoom.

 Once all attorneys and self-represented parties agree to request the video or phone conference, they may either efile the “Request for Phone/Video Conference” form, or they may contact the Judge’s or Magistrate’s staff directly.